vsoni94/Extended-Kalman-Filter/README.md

 - Dataset 1 : RMSE <= [0.0973, 0.0855, 0.4513, 0.4399]
 - Dataset 2 : RMSE <= [0.0726, 0.0965, 0.4216, 0.4932]

-## Following the Correct Algorithm

-### Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.

-The Kalman filter implementation can be found [src/kalman_filter.cpp](./src/kalman_filter.cpp) and it is used to predict at [src/FusionEKF.cpp](./src/kalman_filter.cpp#L147) line 147 and to update line 159 to 169.

-### Your Kalman Filter algorithm handles the first measurements appropriately.

-The first measurement is handled at [src/FusionEKF.cpp](./src/kalman_filter.cpp#L61) from line 61 to line 107.

-### Your Kalman Filter algorithm first predicts then updates.

-The predict operation could be found at [src/FusionEKF.cpp](./src/kalman_filter.cpp#L147) line 147 and the update operation from line 159 to 169 of the same file.

-### Your Kalman Filter can handle radar and lidar measurements.

-Different type of measurements are handled in two places in [src/FusionEKF.cpp](./src/kalman_filter.cpp):

-- For the first measurement from line 61 to line 107.
-- For the update part from line 159 to 169.

-## Code Efficiency

-### Your algorithm should avoid unnecessary calculations.

-An example of this calculation optimization is when the Q matrix is calculated [src/FusionEKF.cpp](./src/kalman_filter.cpp#L141) line 135 to line 144.